 Just enter your tray dimensions and the calculator will provide precise seeding rates, soaking instructions, blackout days, and growing time.

-Dahlia Topmix Purple Type Bulbs
+Dahlia Topmix Bulbs (10 pcs)

 Regular price: